Corporate Governance

 Name Number of meetings held Number of meetings attended Number of attendance

-• (*2) This member was appointed to the position of Appointment and Remuneration Committee Member as of June 23, 2023.
-Thus, the status of attendance includes attendance at Appointment and Remuneration Committee meetings held during the period prior to the appointment.
+• (*2) This member was appointed to the position of Appointment and Remuneration Committee Member as of June 20, 2025.
+Thus, the status of attendance includes attendance at Appointment and Remuneration Committee meetings held during the period following the appointment.

 The Appointment and Remuneration Committee has determined the following items mainly as details to be deliberated in the current fiscal year.